tanbro/redis_func_cache/README.md

     RedisFuncCache --> AbstractPolicy : creates
     AbstractPolicy --> CallableProxyType : weak reference
 ```

-> ℹ️ **Note:** \
-> Ensure that you have a stable internet connection during the installation process to avoid interruptions.

 [redis]: https://redis.io/ "Redis is an in-memory data store used by millions of developers as a cache"
 [redis-py]: https://redis.io/docs/develop/clients/redis-py/ "Connect your Python application to a Redis database"